waitandhope123/ncft-formal-field-theory/VALIDATION.md

 When interactions are restricted to explicit graphs, perturbation influence decays approximately exponentially with graph distance.
 This defines a finite correlation length that increases smoothly with coupling strength but saturates well below system size.
-No divergence or emergence of long-range or scale-free behavior is observed.
-Interaction topology significantly influences correlation length through its effect on mixing and damping.
+No divergence, clustering, or scale-free behavior is observed.
+Interaction topology influences correlation length through its effect on mixing and damping but does not change asymptotic structure.

 ---

 ## 7. Scale Dependence and Coarse-Graining

-Aggregated micro-level dynamics track independently evolved macro-level systems approximately but not exactly.
-Deviations grow initially but rapidly saturate to a bounded plateau and do not accumulate over time.
-These results situate NCFT as an effective, scale-dependent theory rather than a renormalization-invariant one.
+Aggregated micro-level dynamics approximately track independently evolved macro-level systems, with deviations that grow initially but rapidly saturate to a bounded, non-accumulating plateau.
+NCFT-core therefore behaves as an effective, scale-dependent interaction theory rather than a renormalization-invariant one.

 ---

 ## 8. Epistemic and Inference Limits

 Inverse reconstruction tests demonstrate that underlying interaction structure cannot be uniquely recovered from partial or noisy observations in general.
 Distinguishability between structured and null dynamics exists only above defined signal and observability thresholds.
 These epistemic limits are intrinsic and irreducible.

 ---